-7. Play I Packed my Bags
+#8.
+I Packed My Bags

 - First player starts with “I packed my bags for X and in it I put …” naming the object they want to include.
 (For example, “I packed my bags for France and in it I put a map”.)

-- Next player continues “I packed my bags for X and in it I put..”, and they must name what first person said, and then add another item to the list.
+- Next player continues: “I packed my bags for X and in it I put…”, and they must name what first person said, and then add another item to the list.
 (For example, “I packed my bags for France and in it I put a map and a hat”.)

 #9.
 Would You Rather/Question Game

-A fun game, where someone asks any random questions (the more random the better, in our opinion) like “Would you rather be a snail or a spider?”, “Do you prefer ice-cream or chocolate?”, “How many kids would you like when you grow up?”, “Would you rather be an astronaut or a zoo keeper?” and so on.
+A fun game, where someone asks any random questions (the more random the better, in our opinion!) like “Would you rather be a snail or a spider?”, “Do you prefer ice-cream or chocolate?”, “How many kids would you like when you grow up?”, “Would you rather be an astronaut or a zoo keeper?” and so on.
 It can get some very funny answers, and spark some interesting conversations!

-You can play this with pen and paper, or alternatively make your grid with 4 straws and use coins for one player and salt/sugar sachets for other player.
+You can play this with pen and paper, or alternatively make your grid with 4 straws and use coins for one player and salt/sugar sachets for the other player.

-11. Play Pass the Paper
+#11.
+Pass the Paper

 A different version for older kids is to write a story.
 They first person starts the story with a few sentences, then folds the page, leaving their last word visible to next player.
 The second player then continues the story, and folds, leaving their last word for the next player.
 It continues on like this till last player ends the story, and unfolds and reads the story.

-Okay this does assume you have come prepared, with a pack of cards, but if not, check if the restaurant have a pack – you may be surprised.
+Okay this does assume you have come prepared with a pack of cards, but if not, check if the restaurant have a pack – you may be surprised.
 It also might be worth just keeping a pack in your bag for these occasions.

-13. Alphabet Game
+#13.
+Alphabet Game